 Albert “Al” Munoz-Flores

 Dr. Munoz-Flores is adjunct faculty for the Master's in Clinical Psychology Program.

 Kirsten Olson, PhD earned her doctorate in Clinical Psychology from the University of Georgia.
 Currently, Dr. Olson is a clinical psychologist working in Counseling and Psychological Services at the University of California Santa Barbara.

 Barbara S. Sheffield, MA, MFT, CEAP

 Robert Tauber, MA, LMFT

-Robert Tauber has served as an Associate Faculty at Antioch, with a focus on curriculum development in the areas of community mental health and serious mental illness.
+Robert Tauber has been an Adjunct Professor at AUSB for more than 20 years, with a focus on curriculum development in the areas of community mental health and serious mental illness.

 Andrew Teton, MA, LMFT